 To qualify for home-use related Simplified Expenses, you must work at home for more than 25 hours a month.
 While the scheme will be helpful to many business owners, to others, who only have one type of expense to claim, the benefit could be limited.

 You can start using simplified expenses from the 2013-2014 tax year, if it suits your circumstances.
 If it doesn’t, you can carry on as before.
+Use the simplified expenses checker on the GOV.UK website to compare using simplified expenses or calculating your expenses the usual way.

 If you choose to use the Simplified Expenses scheme, you need to keep a record of your business miles, hours worked at home and/or how many people live with you at your business premises during the tax year.